petraratkai/ISSIE_DrawBlock/README-pr2518.md

 #### Other problems

-* Lack of documentation for some of the fields in Symbol, which point does Symbol.Pos represent for example?
+* Lack of documentation for some of the fields in Symbol, which point does Symbol.Pos represent for example? + Lack of XML comments / incorrect usage of XML comments
-* Lack of XML comments / incorrect usage of XML comments
+* Many times confusing function and variable names, many functions too long
 * PasteSymbols is a function, not a message, so it changes the model outside of a message which is bad, the pasteSymbols message does not do anything else but change the color of the pasted symbols

 ### Analysis of how/why code works